 - Stated willingness to comply with all study procedures and availability for the duration of the study (approximately 17 weeks from the date of being randomized)

-- Male or female, between the ages of 18 and 75 years
+- Individuals, between the ages of 18 and 75 years

 - Allow digital recording of phone interviews

 - PTSD related to military service

 - Primary DSM-5 diagnosis of PTSD, assessed by structured interview using the CAPS-5